Home

 Whether this is an appropriate strategy depends on the company's judgement that the stock price is lower than the intrinsic value of the stock.

-While there are generally five types of offers to buy back stock, the two types that are most relevant to stockholders are on-market and equal access.
+While there are generally five types of offers for a buyback of shares, the two types that are most relevant to stockholders are on-market and equal access.

 With an equal access offer, all shareholders are offered the opportunity to sell their holding back to the company off market, that is, not through a broker.